kandpaladiti/DSA-in-Java/README.md

 ## **Today's Progress**

-**Ques 1: Enter 3 numbers from the user & make a function to print their average.**
+--**Ques 1: Enter 3 numbers from the user & make a function to print their average.**--

 ```
 package aditi;